zeeyado/quran-ebook/README.md

 **RTL page turns** (swipe left to advance, like a printed mushaf):

-The EPUB has `page-progression-direction="rtl"` set, which Kindle, Apple Books, and Kobo respect automatically.
+The EPUBs have `page-progression-direction="rtl"` set, which Kindle, Apple Books, and Kobo respect automatically.
 KOReader ignores this and needs manual configuration:

 1. Top Menu → Gear icon → Taps and Gestures → Page Turns → check **Invert page turn taps and swipes**
 2. If your device has physical page-turn buttons: Top Menu → Gear icon → Navigation → Physical Buttons → check **Invert page turn buttons**.
 This is useful if you read with the buttons in a horizontal (left-right) orientation.

-**Madinah Mushaf page numbers** in margins:
+**Madinah Mushaf page numbers** in side margins:

 1. Top Menu → Bookmark icon (first icon) → Settings → Stable page numbers
 2. A circled **P** appears when the publisher has embedded page numbers (these EPUBs do)
 3. Check "Use stable page numbers" to use the Mushaf page count in the status bar
 4. Check "Show stable page numbers in margin" to see page numbers in the right margin

+**Adjusting Margins** to control how much of the screen is used:
+Bottom Menu → Crop icon (second icon) → Adjust margins as you like:
+- set lower margin to 0 to user more of the bottom of the screen
+- increase top margin for symmetry
+- etc

 ## Data Sources

-- **Arabic text**: [Quran.com API v4](https://quran.com/) — QPC Uthmani Hafs encoding (Riwayat Hafs 'an 'Asim), with Madinah Mushaf (1405 AH / V1) page mapping (604 pages)
+- **Arabic text**: [Quran.com API v4](https://quran.com/) — QPC Uthmani Hafs encoding (Riwayat Hafs 'an 'Asim), Madinah Mushaf V1 (1405 AH) page mapping
 - **English translation**: [Quran.com API v4](https://quran.com/) — Sahih International (resource ID 20), including footnotes
 - **Primary font**: KFGQPC Uthmanic Script Hafs — from the King Fahd Complex, sourced via [Tarteel CDN](https://qul.tarteel.ai/)
-- **Symbol font**: [Scheherazade New](https://software.sil.org/scheherazade/) (SIL International) — used for rub al-hizb markers (۞) and surah header numerals (KFGQPC renders all Arabic-Indic digits as ornate ayah markers)
+- **Symbol font**: [Scheherazade New](https://software.sil.org/scheherazade/) (SIL International) — for rub al-hizb markers (۞) and surah header numerals (KFGQPC renders all Arabic-Indic digits as ornate ayah markers)

 ## Credits

-Built on the work of many contributors to the Quranic digital ecosystem, like:
+Built on the work of many contributors to the Quranic digital ecosystem:

 - **[rockneverdies55/quran-epub](https://github.com/rockneverdies55/quran-epub)** — demonstrated the demand for open-source Quran ebooks, but did not release source for any ebook creation tool or update releases to fix errors that were pointed out
 - **[bilalsaci/compare-quran-scripts-and-fonts](https://github.com/bilalsaci/compare-quran-scripts-and-fonts)** — identified correct script/font pairings and diagnosed rendering bugs